|God's guidance isn't always easy to understand|

 to lean on Him as our guiding and nurturing Father, because He said if

-we'd just acknowledge Him, even His rebukes, He would have closer
+we'd just acknowledge Him, even His rebukes, He would be closer to us.

 In Revelation 3:20, He proclaimed, "Here I am!
 I stand